 Karen has dedicated her career to helping families.
 After graduating summa cum laude from Seattle University School of Law in 2005, Karen represented children in foster care, senior citizens, individuals with incomes below the federal poverty level, and victims of domestic violence.
 Later, as a policy attorney, Karen served families on a national level by conducting policy work in the area of domestic violence and dependency law.

-Karen co-founded Sierra Mediation, LLC., where she continues her passion for helping families by mediating cases involving children, including custody, guardianship and dependency cases.
-Karen serves as a mediator for the Nevada Statewide Juvenile Dependency Mediation Program and the Second Judicial District Court Custody and Dependency Mediation Panels in Reno, Nevada.
+Karen co-founded Sierra Mediation, where she continues her passion for helping families by mediating cases involving children, including custody, guardianship and dependency cases.
+Karen has served as a mediator for the Nevada Statewide Juvenile Dependency Mediation Program and the Second Judicial District Court Custody and Dependency Mediation Panels in Reno, Nevada.

 Karen loves coaching mediators and has served as a mediation coach for 40-hour mediation trainings given through the National Judicial College and Boyd School of Law.